gdidetroit/git-GDI/slides/add-ssh-key-to-github.md

-##  Add ssh key to github
+##  Add ssh key to GitHub

-Now that we have an SSH Key on our computer we need to tell Github about it.
+Now that we have an SSH Key on our computer we need to tell GitHub about it.

 First let's copy our SSH key into our clipboard.